business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Creating professional invoices could be the difference between your business getting paid and your invoice being ignored.
 For this reason, we appreciate how thoroughly QuickBooks handles invoice creation.
 Its invoicing features are more robust than those of many competitors we reviewed.

-QuickBooks Online’s excellent invoicing functionality includes the following:
+QuickBooks Online’s excellent invoicing functionality includes the following features.

 • Mobile device optimization: We like that QuickBooks invoices are optimized for mobile devices.
-You can quickly create and send invoices from the QuickBooks browser version and mobile app.
-Another cool feature: QuickBooks supports an app that allows you to invoice directly from Gmail.
+You can quickly create and send invoices from the QuickBooks browser software or mobile app.
+Another cool feature is that QuickBooks supports an app that allows you to invoice directly from Gmail.

-• Invoice payment button: If you set up online payments through QuickBooks Payments or a third-party processor like PayPal or Square (read our Square review to learn more), you can add a payment button to the invoices.
+• Invoice payment button: Want to set up online payments through QuickBooks Payments or a third-party processor like PayPal or Square (read our Square review to learn more)?
+Well, you can add a payment button to the invoices.
 That makes it quick and easy for your customers to pay.

-• Estimate creation: We like how you can create estimates using QuickBooks Online – a unique feature.
+• Estimate creation: We like that QuickBooks Online makes it easy to create estimates — a unique feature.
 Once a customer approves an estimate, you can convert it to an invoice with a single click.
 The software automatically links related documents to keep your billing organized and prevent duplicate invoices.

 • Recurring invoices and payment reminders: Additionally, you can create recurring invoices and schedule automatic payment reminders.
-The software lets you track and invoice billable hours and automatically includes unbilled charges on your recurring invoices.
+The software lets you track and invoice billable hours.
+Plus, it automatically includes unbilled charges on your recurring invoices.
+You can also send progress invoices to bill for only a portion of your services.

 Inventory

-We were impressed by QuickBooks Online’s inventory features.
-Plus and Advanced plan users can manage inventory and vendors and create purchase orders.
-You can add images of inventory items and bundle products or services frequently sold together, saving you from having to enter them on an invoice separately.
-You can also track inventory, and the software shows you how many of a particular item you have in stock when you’re creating estimates, invoices and purchase orders.
+When we tested the software, we were impressed by QuickBooks Online’s inventory features.
+Plus and Advanced plan users can manage inventory, vendors and create purchase orders through the accounting platform.
+You can add images of inventory items and bundle products or services frequently sold together, saving you from entering them on an invoice separately.
+You can also track inventory.
+In addition, the software shows you how many of a particular item you have in stock when you’re creating estimates, invoices and purchase orders.
 This feature is extremely helpful for businesses that maintain extensive inventories.

-We like that the software alerts you when it’s time to reorder inventory.
+We also appreciate that the program alerts you when it’s time to reorder inventory.
 Once your inventory arrives, QuickBooks converts the purchase order into a bill.
-You also get on-demand reports, giving you real-time insight into which products are doing well and which are languishing.
+You also get on-demand reports; this feature gives you real-time insight into which products are doing well and which are underperforming.

 TipBottom line

-If your business has complex inventory needs, you may find value in one of the best POS systems, which have extensive inventory management tools.
+If your business has complex inventory needs, you may find value in one of the best POS systems.
+These tools have extensive inventory management tools.

 Mobile App

-We like that QuickBooks Online’s mobile app gives you an overview of your business activity and allows you to accomplish multiple accounting tasks wherever you are.
-View dashboard data, create and send invoices, accept payments, capture receipts and attach them to expenses, reconcile transactions, view customer information, and message customers from the app.
+We like that QuickBooks Online’s mobile app gives you an overview of your business activity and helps you accomplish multiple accounting tasks wherever you are.
+The app allows you to view dashboard data, create and send invoices, and accept payments.
+You can also capture receipts and attach them to expenses, reconcile transactions, view customer information, and message customers.
+During our test run, we found the app well-organized and straightforward.

-QuickBooks’ mobile app makes it easy to manage your business on the go.
+The QuickBooks Online mobile app for iOS and Android helps you manage your business on the go.
 Source: Intuit

 Reporting

-QuickBooks Online shines when it comes to report generation, outperforming many competitors.
-QuickBooks Online has multiple built-in reports, including aged receivable reports, general ledger reports, profit-and-loss statements, balance sheets, and trial balance reports.
-We liked that you can set frequently used reports as favorites to make them easy to find; the software can automatically run reports and email them to you on a schedule you create.
+QuickBooks Online also shines when it comes to report generation, outperforming many competitors.
+The software boasts multiple built-in reports, including aged receivables reports, general ledger reports, profit-and-loss statements, trial balance reports and balance sheets.
+During our test, we liked that you can set frequently used reports as favorites to make them easy to find.
+The software can automatically run reports and email them to you on a custom schedule.
+QuickBooks also allows you to create more data visualizations in custom reports.
 The insights in these reports can help you leverage data analytics to make better business decisions.

 Third-Party Integrations

-QuickBooks Online’s extensive third-party integrations set it apart from many of its competitors.
+During our evaluation, we discovered that QuickBooks Online’s extensive third-party integrations (750-plus) set it apart from many of its rivals.
 Instead of manually exporting and importing data between QuickBooks and your other business programs, you can automatically sync data between systems.
-QuickBooks integrates with top POS systems, the best e-commerce platforms, the best CRM software, project management solutions, payroll systems, and more.
+QuickBooks integrates with top POS systems, popular online stores, the best CRM software, project management solutions, payroll systems and more.

 TipBottom line

-Check out your in-depth QuickBooks Time review to learn about this top time and attendance system for businesses with mobile workforces.
+Check out our in-depth QuickBooks Time review to learn about this top time and attendance system for businesses with mobile workforces.

 Security